WordPress/gutenberg/CONTRIBUTING.md

 The developer who proposes a change (pull request) is responsible to choose the correct version increment (`major`, `minor`, or `patch`) according to the following guidelines:

-- Major version X (X.y.z | X > 0) should be changed with any backwards-incompatible/"breaking" change.
+- Major version X (X.y.z | X > 0) should be changed with any backward incompatible/"breaking" change.
 This will usually occur at the final stage of deprecating and removing of a feature.
-- Minor version Y (x.Y.z | x > 0) should be changed when you add functionality or change functionality in a backwards-compatible manner.
+- Minor version Y (x.Y.z | x > 0) should be changed when you add functionality or change functionality in a backward compatible manner.
 It must be incremented if any public API functionality is marked as deprecated.
-- Patch version Z (x.y.Z | x > 0) should be incremented when you make backwards-compatible bug fixes.
+- Patch version Z (x.y.Z | x > 0) should be incremented when you make backward compatible bug fixes.

 When in doubt, refer to [Semantic Versioning specification](https://semver.org/).